HappySeaFox/sail/README.md

 unsigned char *image_bits;

 /*
- * sail_read() reads the image and outputs pixels in RGB pixel format for image formats
+ * sail_read() reads the image and outputs pixels in BPP24-RGB pixel format for image formats
- * without transparency support and RGBA otherwise.
+ * without transparency support and BPP32-RGBA otherwise.
 If you need to control output pixel
  * formats, consider switching to the deep diver API.
  */
 SAIL_TRY(sail_read(path,